semiller10/protein-express/README.md

 # protein-express
-Compare proteomic data to metagenomic bins to understand differential protein expression by taxonomic groups
+Compare proteomic data to metagenomic bins to understand patterns of protein expression across taxonomic groups

 ## Dependencies
 Include these in the path